criblpacks/cribl-crowdstrike-rest-io/README.md

 Note: The official Crowdstrike API documentation access requires a support contract.

-## About this Pack

-A key benefit of the Pack (in the *very* near future!) is to provide pre-defined REST Collector Sources for all three data types.
-See the Deployment section for details on how to configure them.

-While this Pack does not have pre-configured Destinations, it does provide either OCSF or Splunk as an output format.

 ## Deployment

 * This pack is configured by default to use the Worker Group's *Default Destination*.